gitbrent/PptxGenJS/README.md

 **************************************************************************************************
 # Support Us

 Do you like this library and find it useful?
-Add a link to the [PptxGenJS project](https://github.com/gitbrent/PptxGenJS) on your blog/website or on social media.
+Add a link to the [PptxGenJS project](https://github.com/gitbrent/PptxGenJS) on your blog, website or social media.

 Thanks to everyone who supports this project! <3